 When workflow is in use on your CS system, tasks and permissions are for the most part assigned to roles rather than user names.
 Although you log in with your user name, it is your assigned role that determines what you can do.
-(Click the My Roles link in the Dashboard pane to see a list of your roles.)
+(Hover your cursor over the View link next to the My Roles item in the "Quick Info" pane to see a list of your roles.)

-When you log in to the CS interface, the Dashboard pane shows you a snapshot of your current workload.
-To see all of the assets assigned to you, click the Assignments link in the Dashboard pane.
+When you log in to the Dash interface, the "Quick Info" pane shows you a snapshot of your current workload.
+To see all of the assets assigned to you, click the Assignments link in the "Quick Info" pane.
 (Alternatively, you can click the My Assignments tag in the Tags tree in the navigation pane).